With its ancient cities, forgotten villages, set against a desert backdrop, Tunisia offers up holidays with a side order of history.

 Markets, medinas and Moorish mosques

-A trip to Tunisia offers the chance to seek out authentic bargains and gifts while practising your haggling skills in the markets and souks – many of which can be found in the maze-like medina quarters of Tunisia’s towns and villages.
-Ornate mosques, rich with Moorish touches are also worth a visit.
+Shopaholics will be in their element on a holiday to Tunisia.
+They offer the chance to seek out authentic bargains and gifts while practising your haggling skills in the markets and souks – many of which can be found in the maze-like medina quarters of Tunisia’s towns and villages.
+Meanwhile, ornate mosques, rich with Moorish touches, provide the historic sightseeing.

 Food for thought